apidae-tourisme/apidae-php/README.md

 - `baseUrl`: Not mandatory, useful if you want to hit pre-production i.e.;
 - `OAuthClientId`: Only for Metadata, a valid OAuth Client Id;
 - `OAuthSecret`: Only for Metadata, the corresponding secret;
+- `exportDir`: The directory where we store and extract ZIP exports;
 - `timeout`: Float describing the timeout of the request in seconds;
 - `connectTimeout`: Float describing the number of seconds to wait while trying to connect to the server;
 - `proxy`: [String or array to specify](http://guzzle.readthedocs.org/en/latest/clients.html#proxy) an HTTP proxy (like `http://username:password@192.168.16.1:42`).